edubart/nelua-lang/docs/pages/overview.md

 ```

 Implicit conversion generates **runtime checks** for **loss of precision**
-in the conversion, if this happens the application crashes with a narrow casting error.
+in the conversion.
+If this happens the application crashes with a narrow casting error.
 The runtime checks can be disabled in release builds.
 {:.alert.alert-warning}